"So when they had appointed elders in every church," Acts 14'23.

 Shepherds (Greek "poimaino": "feed", "rule", "govern").

-What Paul is saying by the Spirit to these Elders is valuable to all who would be overseers-shepherds of God's Flock.
+What Paul is saying to these Elders, by the Spirit, is valuable to all who would be overseers-shepherds of God's Flock.

-[There is a tendency to think that the ministries referred to later Paul in Ephesians 5'-11-12 (apostles, prophets, evangelists, shepherds and teachers) are above Elders.
+[There is a tendency to think that the ministries Paul refers to in Ephesians 5'-11-12 (apostles, prophets, evangelists, shepherds and teachers) are above Elders.
+Of course, this is not the case.]

 The Eldership ministry of shepherding and overseeing involves them in a range of things that include: